upleveled/react-graphql-clients-servers-examples/lesson-next-graphql-server/README.md

 PGPASSWORD=todos_next
 ```

-Copy the migration folder from https://github.com/upleveled/react-graphql-frontend-backend-lessons/tree/main/lesson-next-graphql-server/todos and run the migrations
+Switch back to your editor and create a folder called `migrations`.
+In the `migrations` folder:

+1. Create the file `00000-create-todos-table.js` and copy and paste the content from https://github.com/upleveled/react-graphql-frontend-backend-lessons/blob/main/lesson-next-graphql-server/todos/migrations/00000-create-todos-table.js
+2. Create the file `00001-insert-todos.js` and copy and paste the content from https://github.com/upleveled/react-graphql-frontend-backend-lessons/blob/main/lesson-next-graphql-server/todos/migrations/00001-insert-todos.js

+In a terminal, run the migrations:

 ```sh
 yarn dotenv ley up
 ```

-JS to initialize the DB (do not do this in Prod?!? (connection management))
+Connect to the database:

 ```js
 require("dotenv").config();